kibet-gilbert/kibet-gilbert.github.io/_pages/about.md

 # About Me

-I am a genomics & bioinformatics **data scientist** at the International Livestock Research Institute (ILRI), Nairobi.
+I am a **genomics & bioinformatics data scientist** at the International Livestock Research Institute (ILRI), Nairobi.
 The research I am engaged in seeks a deeper scientific understanding of pathogens, their hosts and habitats through bioinformatics and computational analysis of biological and genomic data.
 I also promote open reproducible scientific research.
 Technically, I work in a genomics lab to test, sequence and analyse microbial, animal and environmental samples.

-I have been privileged to work on viral (SARs-CoV-2, MERS, Influenza A, Hepatitis E), bacterial, wastewater (shotgun metagenomic) and 10X single-cell NGS data.
+I have been privileged to work on **viral** (SARs-CoV-2, MERS, Influenza A, Hepatitis E) and **bacterial WGS**, **wastewater (shotgun metagenomic)** and **10X single-cell** NGS data.

 ---